29 Viscous-Dominated Flows

 In this case, the velocity components decay faster overall at a rate proportional to compared to creeping flow because of the absence of viscosity.

-The plot below shows the predicted streamline patterns for Stokes flow (left) and potential flow (right) around a sphere.
+The figure below shows the predicted streamline patterns for Stokes flow (left) and potential flow (right) around a sphere.
+Not every streamline can be continuously solved on a finite grid, so there are a few gaps in the solution, although these should not detract from the overall patterns.
 Comparing the results highlights several differences.
-The streamlines in potential flow are closer together than those in Stokes flow.
-While the streamline patterns are qualitatively similar, the far-field effects are markedly different.
-Stokes flow exhibits a much more significant far-field effect.
+While the streamline patterns may look qualitatively similar, the far-field effects are markedly different.
 Notice that in creeping flow, the inclusion of terms proportional to reflects the slower decay of viscous effects, which dominate at intermediate distances.
-Viscous drag leads to a flow disturbance that extends further from the sphere.
+However, that effect may not be visually apparent in the plots below.

 In potential flow, all velocity terms decay as , showing a faster reduction of the flow disturbance with distance.
 The absence of viscosity limits the spatial extent of the disturbance.
 The velocity near the sphere is slower than the free stream velocity everywhere, unlike potential flow, where velocities can exceed the freestream velocity in some locations.
 The velocity profile in potential flow is also distinct.
 Substituting into Eq.
 52 gives